 The Finnish development research doctoral network – UniPID DocNet is a nationwide initiative to support the interdisciplinary training and networking of doctoral students in Development Research.
 UniPID DocNet is a membership based network for selected doctoral students and supervisors from UniPID member universities.

 UniPID DocNet goals and activities

 UniPID DocNet supports the interdisciplinary training and networking of doctoral students in development research, based in Finnish universities.
-The complementary UniPID DocNet training aims at strengthening particularly the theoretic-methodological skills and understanding, which are specific to development research or to research on or related to developing countries.
+The complementary UniPID DocNet training aims at strengthening particularly the theoretic-methodological skills and understanding, which are specific to development research or to research on or related to the Global South.

 By bringing together both doctoral candidates and their supervisors UniPID DocNet facilitates peer support and relevant academic contacts.
 This is to enable the exchange of information and experiences, and possible extra supervision, which in turn will enhance the training quality and facilitate the creation of new partnerships.

 To achieve the set goals, UniPID DocNet commits to following activities:

 - UniPID DocShop: an annual workshop for doctoral students and supervisors to discuss and elaborate on timely issues related to quality of training, or on current theoretic-methodological issues;

 - UniPID DocNet Seminar: a yearly get-together for DocNet doctoral candidates and supervisors from across the institutions and disciplines to facilitate networking, peer support, the exchange of knowledge and experiences, and extra guidance for the dissertations;